NethermindEth/Forta-Agents/SafeSnap-Agents/Cooldown-Alert/README.md

 ## Alerts

 - SAFESNAP-2
-  - Fired when a transaction consumes more gas than 1,000,000 gas
+  - Fired when it detects a `question_id`'s cooldown has begun.
   - Severity is always set to "Info".
   - Type is always set to "Info".
   - Metadata contains: